-- (c) Participation by those charged with governance Attributes of those charged with governance such as: - Their independence from management. - Their experience and stature. - The extent of their involvement and the information they receive, and the scrutiny of activities. - The appropriateness of their actions, including the degree to which difficult questions are raised and pursued with management, and their interaction with internal and external auditors. - (d) Management's philosophy and operating style Characteristics such as management's: - Approach to taking and managing business risks. - Attitudes and actions toward financial reporting. - Attitudes toward information processing and accounting functions and personnel. - (e) Organizational structure The framework within which an entity's activities for achieving its objectives are planned, executed, controlled, and reviewed. - (f) Assignment of authority and responsibility Matters such as how authority and responsibility for operating activities are assigned and how reporting relationships and authorization hierarchies are established. - (g) Human resource policies and practices Policies and practices that relate to, for example, recruitment, orientation, training, evaluation, counseling, promotion, compensation, and remedial actions.
+- The extent of their involvement and the information they receive, and the scrutiny of activities. - The appropriateness of their actions, including the degree to which difficult questions are raised and pursued with management, and their interaction with internal and external auditors. - (d) Management's philosophy and operating style Characteristics such as management's: - Approach to taking and managing business risks. - Attitudes and actions toward financial reporting. - Attitudes toward information processing and accounting functions and personnel. - (e) Organizational structure The framework within which an entity's activities for achieving its objectives are planned, executed, controlled, and reviewed. - (f) Assignment of authority and responsibility Matters such as how authority and responsibility for operating activities are assigned and how reporting relationships and authorization hierarchies are established. - (g) Human resource policies and practices Policies and practices that relate to, for example, recruitment, orientation, training, evaluation, counselling, promotion, compensation, and remedial actions.